makeabilitylab/physcomp/sensors/hall-effect.md

 The DRV5055 can operate with both 3.3V and 5V power supplies (with +/- 10% tolerance).
 The sensor can be sampled at 20kHz.
 To provide a reliable voltage output across a range of deployment conditions, the DRV5055 chip includes temperature compensation circuits, mechanical stress cancellation, signal conditioning, and amplification.

 Two packages are available: a surface-mount package SOT-23 (left diagram below) and a through hole package TO-92 (right).
-We will be using the through-hole package.
+We will be using the through-hole package (TO-92).

 ![Two DRV5055 packages are available: a surface-mount package (left diagram) and a through hole package (right)](assets/images/HallEffectSensor_Package_DRV5055.png)
 The two DRV5055 packages with pin configurations and Hall element location is labeled in red (at center of the sensor)